Anshul00910/Mini-Compiler/README.md

 - Visual output for each compiler phase
 - Real-time feedback and error reporting
 - Great for students learning compiler design
-- Lightweight and runs entirely in the browser (no backend)
+- Lightweight and runs entirely in the browser

----
 ---

 ## 🙌 Final Note